Lyman-alpha forest: Use as a tool in astrophysics

 The Lyman-alpha forest is an important probe of the intergalactic medium and can be used to determine the frequency and density of clouds containing neutral hydrogen, as well as their temperature.
 Searching for lines from other elements like helium, carbon and silicon (matching in redshift), the abundance of heavier elements in the clouds can also be studied.
 A cloud with a high column density of neutral hydrogen will show typical damping wings around the line and is referred to as a damped Lyman-alpha system.

 For quasars at higher redshift the number of lines in the forest is higher, until at a redshift of about 6, where there is so much neutral hydrogen in the intergalactic medium that the forest turns into a Gunn–Peterson trough.
 This shows the end of the reionization of the universe.

 The Lyman-alpha forest observations can be used to constrain cosmological models.
 They can also be used to constrain the properties of dark matter, such as the dark matter free streaming scale, which for thermal relic dark matter models is closely related to the dark matter particle mass.

+With regard to galaxy formation models, the Lyman-alpha forest flux can be affected by galactic winds from galaxy formation.Additionally, analyzing the Lyman alpha forest can provide information about when Helium(II) was re-ionized in the universe.

+When analyzing Lyman alpha forest data, Damped Lyman-Alpha Absorption (DLA) and Broad Absorption Lines (BAL) can interfere when fitting the data to a continuum.
+Galaxies with a great deal of Hydrogen(I) create interfering absorption features (DLA) in the spectra which can then inhibit identifying the correct profile.
+Ionized plasma streams from a quasar's accretion disk is believed to be the cause of the Broad Absorption Line (BAL) features.